 Accessing Nextcloud files using WebDAV

-Nextcloud fully supports the WebDAV protocol, and you can connect and synchronize with your Nextcloud files over WebDAV.
-In this chapter you will learn how to connect Linux, macOS, Windows, and mobile devices to your Nextcloud server via WebDAV.
+Nextcloud fully supports the WebDAV protocol, and you can connect and synchronize with Nextcloud Files over WebDAV.
+In this chapter, you will learn how to connect Linux, macOS, Windows, and mobile devices to your Nextcloud server via WebDAV.
 Before we get into configuring WebDAV, let’s take a quick look at the recommended way of connecting client devices to your Nextcloud servers.

 See the WebDAV URL (bottom left in settings) on your Nextcloud.

-In the following examples, you must use an app-password for login, which you can generate in your security settings.
+In the following examples, you must use an application password for login, which you can generate in your security settings.

 Nextcloud Desktop and mobile clients